-There have been five presidents since 1988, who have contributed in each of their own way in the development of the Golf Club.
+There have been six presidents since 1988, who have contributed in each of their own way to the development of the Golf Club.

 The founding president (1988-1990) – Joachim Dalsass

 Joachim Dalsass, MEP and former Provincial Councilor, was appointed the first president of Golf Club Petersberg.
 For many years he lived in Petersberg and was therefore known as “the native” president.
 His one and half years in office were characterized by a very meticulous and well-designed management.
 His merits are never forgotten.

 Thanks to the excellent work done by the previous administration, Hartmannm, together with its young and dynamic team, including Vice President Werner Gramm – meant he could carry out his own plans.
 During the seven years of Gallmetzer’s administration, the Golf Club was enlarged and extended to 18 holes, the number of members reached 400, including younger players.